Plant System: Station listing

-Steamship Lines
+Steamship lines

 Associated with the railroad were the Plant Steamship Line and Canada Atlantic and Plant Steamship Co., Ltd., both with Henry B. Plant as chief officer.
-The Tampa, Florida-based steamships served Cuba by way of Key West, Mobile, Alabama, and two local routes.
-The Canada Atlantic and Plant Steamship Co., Ltd., with no direct company terminal as at Tampa, served Boston and Canadian points at Halifax, Cape Breton and Prince Edward Island.
+The Tampa based steamships served Cuba by way of Key West, Mobile, Alabama, and two local routes.
+The Canada Atlantic and Plant Steamship Co., Ltd., with no direct company terminal as at Tampa, served Boston and Canadian points at Halifax, Cape Breton, and Prince Edward Island.
 Advertising touted "Plant Steamship Line — Ships ply between the ports of 3 great nations: United States (Port Tampa, Key West, Mobile, Boston), England (Dominion of Canada), Spain (Cuba)."